 So how good is the exchange we are covering in this review?

-Prime XBT is a new cryptocurrency exchange platform that offers the tried and tested experience of online margin/leverage trading up to 100x on digital assets like Bitcoin, Ethereum, Ripple and Litecoin.
-Registered in Seyschelles, the company was founded in 2018 and its exchange started operating in early 2019.
-Currently the platform provides liquidity, a wide range of trading tools, security and efficiency to traders from more than 150 countries of the world.
+Prime XBT is a new crypto exchange platform that offers the tried and tested experience of online margin/leverage trading up to 100x leverage on digital assets like Bitcoin, Ethereum, Ripple, and Litecoin.
+Registered in Seychelles, the company was founded in 2018 and its exchange started operating in early 2019.
+Currently, the platform provides liquidity, a wide range of trading tools, security, and efficiency to traders from more than 150 countries of the world.

 Where is PrimeXBT located?